allanalberts/Fighting-Fraud-With-Graph-Theory/README.md

 < insert image of feature importance>

 ### The model:
 My fraud detection model utilizes these 22 features with a Random Forest Classifier.
 I trained the model on 80 percent of the marketplace ratings using a stratified and shuffled sample and tested performance against the remaining 20% of ratings.
-I tuned the model using 3 fold cross validation.
-First, in order to narrow down my hyperparameters values for tuning, I used a randomized cv search.
+I used scikit-learn's RandomizedSearchCV method to define a gid of paramaeter range and randomly sample from the grid performing 3-fold cross validation.
 Next I used a grid search with cross validation for final tuning.
+Tuning resulted in a 2.64% increase in model performance.
+The accuracy score of 0.9437 was extemely close to the Out Of Bag score of 0.09462 thus suggesting model validity.
 My model was able to successfully predict a negative rating 54% of the time with only 1% of legitimate users affected with a false positive prediction.
 For the fraud ratings scenario described above, I was able to sample the results and determine successful classification.

 <insert image of confusion matrix>
 <insert precision-recall curve>